A Glimpse into the Future of Cybersecurity

 So, there’s going to be a big learning curve for organizations that adapt them for cyberdefense.
 There have been a myriad of groundbreaking cybersecurity solutions brought to market over the past decade and they haven’t reduced the worker shortage -- which remains our biggest problem.

 What is the biggest cybersecurity threat to an average individual like me?
-What basic measures can I take to prevent an attack?
+What basic measures can I take to prevent a cyber attack?

 The biggest cyber threat is that your email login credentials are for sale on the dark web.
 Once a cybercriminal has your email address and password, it can be game over when you think about what’s at stake.